OpenTelemetry Collectors

 Example deployment

-On the Install tab for the OTel collector in the AIDR admin console, find an example that you can quickly try using the instructions below.
-Use the copy button in the top right of the configuration example to copy the snippet with the AIDR endpoint URL and token values automatically filled in.
+On the Install tab for the OTel collector in the AIDR console, you can find an example configuration to get started using the instructions below.
+You can use the copy button in the top right of the configuration example to copy the snippet with the AIDR endpoint URL and token values automatically filled in.

-Alternatively, you can manually copy the AIDR base URL from the Playground tab and the Current Token value from the Config tab, then set them as environment variables:
+Alternatively, you can manually copy the token and AIDR base URL from the Config tab, then set them as environment variables:

 Configure OTel collector